-Medical malpractice includes conditions caused by delayed administration of medication and delayed diagnosis.
+Medical malpractice includes conditions caused by delayed administration of treatment and errors in dispensing medication.
 Acting at the right time is critical in many cases, and failure to do so can cause injury and even death.
 If you were negligently treated, you have the right to sue.

-One of the main elements of a medical malpractice claim is the burden to show that the missed diagnosis caused or contributed to the worsening of the outcome and that the delay in the diagnosis also made a difference.
-In other words, we have to show that you would have had a better outcome if the treating providers had done their job properly.
+One of the main elements of a medical malpractice claim is the burden to show that the medical act of offering care and treatment caused or contributed to the worsening of the outcome.
+In other words, there needs to be specific proof that your outcome would have been significantly improved if the treating providers had done their job properly.